Source: American Association of Swine Veterinarians

 She and her husband, Wayne Banks, reside in Garland, N.C., with their son Don.

 Daniels grew up on a family owned and operated livestock enterprise in central Iowa.
 He attended Iowa State University where he received a BS in animal science and a DVM in 1998.
 He also has an MBA from the University of Guelph.
 He has been previously employed as a staff veterinarian by Iowa Select Farms and Seaboard Foods.
-Currently, he operates a diversified food animal veterinary practice, laboratory, and multi-species contract research org in Dalhart, Texas.
+Currently, he operates a diversified food animal veterinary practice, laboratory, and multi-species contract research organization in Dalhart, Texas.
 Daniels has been active in multiple AASV committees and has served on the AASV Board of Directors representing District 7 on two occasions.

 More AASV Coverage: